Kingcom/armips/Readme.md

 @@StringPointer equ 0x20(r29)
 ```

-There has to be a space before and after equ.
+There has to be a space before and after `equ`.
 The assembler will replace any occurrence of `@@StringPointer` with `0x20(r29)`.
-As it is a local equ, it will only do so in the current section, which is terminated by any global label or specific directives.
+As it is a local `equ`, it will only do so in the current section, which is terminated by any global label or specific directives.
 This code:

 ```
 @@StringPointer equ 0x20(r29)

   lw  a0,@@StringPointer
   nop
   sw  a1,@@StringPointer